 - Breakfast for boarders from 7.45am to 8.10am.
 Non-boarders are welcome to have breakfast (small charge) and can choose from: a selection of cereals, yoghurt, porridge, croissants and pain au chocolat, toast, jam and spreads, fruit, grilled bacon, sausage, eggs of the day, grilled tomatoes, mushrooms, baked beans and beverages including fruit juices.

 - Lunch is served from 1.00pm (or 12.15pm for Sixth Form not in lessons) to 1.50pm on a phased sittings structure.
 The lunch menus operate on a three-week cycle.

 - Supper is available from 6.15pm until 6.45pm.

-- A Tuck Shop is available at morning break offering a selection of hot snacks, sandwiches, drinks and a variety of healthy snacks.
+- The Tuck Shop is currently not in action due to Covid-19 safety procedures.
+It is usually available at morning break offering a selection of hot snacks, sandwiches, drinks and a variety of healthy snacks.